xiaolaba/ESP32-CAM_V1.6_V1.9_MB/README.md

 ### ESP32-CAM V1.9, selling with ESP32-CAM-MB bundled
 a new version, slightly modified design, RESET pin connected to one spare GND pin, 2 more resistors included, we may call ESP32-CAM V1.9.
-The ESP32 core is V3, but metal can is identical laser marking of ESP32-S & FCC ID. the is no schematic, but a hand written copy is obtained.
+The ESP32 core is V3, but metal can is identical laser marking of ESP32-S & FCC ID. there is no schematic, but a hand written copy is obtained.

 ![ESP32-CAM_V1.9_schematic.JPG](ESP32-CAM_V1.9_schematic.JPG)